Shinkei/foodReviewer/README.md

 9. Should I write unit tests?
     Please add tests for the things you judge to be the most important.

+10. Can I use a CI/CD tool?
+    We can't grant permission to 3rd party services like Netlify or CircleCI.
+We recommend you to use the manual CLI that these tools provide and make it available through npm scripts.

 _P.S: We'll automatically format the code before every commit using prettier.
 We want to focus the review in business logic, patterns and architecture decisions rather than styling._

 ### Evaluation Criteria: